-- To receive and adopt the Group Strategic Report, Directors' Report and Financial Statements for the year ended 31 December 2021 contained in the document entitled "Annual Report and Financial Statements 2021". - 2.
+- 1. To receive and adopt the Group Strategic Report, Directors' Report and Financial Statements for the year ended 31 December 2022 contained in the document entitled "Annual Report and Financial Statements 2022". - 2.
 To ratify the payment of a final dividend of 6.0p per ordinary share as the final dividend. - 3.
-To re-elect P. M. Kellner who is retiring by rotation, as a Director. - 4.
-To re-elect B .R.
-Galan who is retiring by rotation, as a Director. - 5.
+To: - 3.1 re-elect Simon Peters who is retiring by rotation, as a Director. - 3.2 elect Jonathan Rhodes, who is retiring due to it being his first period in office, as a Director. - 3.3 elect Paul Saunders, who is retiring due to it being his first period in office, as a Director. - 4.
 To reappoint auditors Crowe U.K. LLP and to authorise the Directors to determine their remuneration.